TIBCOSoftware/snappydata/docs/troubleshooting/troubleshooting_error_messages.md

 <error> **Message:** </error>
 <error-text>
 SmartConnector catalog is not up to date.
 Please reconstruct the Dataset and retry the operation.
+OR
+Table schema changed due to DROP/CREATE/ALTER operation.
+Please retry the operation
 </error-text>

 <diagnosis> **Diagnosis:**</br>